mozilla/burnham/README.md

 ### burnham

-We have developed a command-line application based on the [Glean SDK Python bindings][glean_sdk] for producing test data for this end-to-end test suite.
+We have developed a command-line application based on the [Glean SDK Python bindings][glean_sdk] for producing test data as part of the automated end-to-end test suite.
 The burnham application submits Glean pings to the Data Platform which validates and stores these pings in BigQuery tables.
-The burnham application was built to be used in test automation by Mozilla engineers and is **not** meant to be used by users.

 You can find the code for the burnham application in the [application directory][application]. 👩‍🚀